thewildofficial/My-Website/content/portfolio.md

 - **Clevered.com Internship**: Successfully completed a 4-month long internship on Artificial Intelligence(AI), mentored by a senior Oxford professor.I developed a project that involved a website which predicts and forcasts sentiment and emotional response of any tweet using Natural Language Processing (NLP).

-- **[Nexus Aurora](https://nexusaurora.org/)**: Former project lead at Nexus Aurora, An open-source space colonization community (Winners of the [2020 Mars Society City State Compitition](https://www.marssociety.org/news/2020/10/23/top-5-winners-of-mars-city-state-design-competition-announced/)).
+- **[Nexus Aurora](https://nexusaurora.org/)**: Former project lead at Nexus Aurora, An open-source space colonization community (Winners of the [2020 Mars Society City State Competition](https://www.marssociety.org/news/2020/10/23/top-5-winners-of-mars-city-state-design-competition-announced/)).
 My work involved designing door security systems, using RFIDs.
 Also, I facilitated and collaborated in committees involving sports and linguistics in Mars.
-I also lead in developing the discord bot for the server.
+I also played the lead role in developing the discord bot for the server.

 - **[Perspective AI](https://www.amazon.com/Perspective-Artificial-Intelligence-Aban-Hasan/dp/1678985988)**: I co-authored this book along with a schoolmate during my grade 8.
 It is meant to be a teenager's perspective on the advent of artificial intelligence, and how we predict AI will impact our lives and the future.